ystia/yorc/doc/infrastructures.rst

 A ``Generic Resource`` is defined with the following properties:

   * ``name``: The name of the generic resource.
 Can be "gpu" by instance and must be bound to host labels as: ``host.resource.<name>``.
   * ``ids``: List of required generic resource ID's by node instance.
 Each list entry corresponds to a comma-separated list of required generic resource ID's for each node instance.
+An ID must only contains the following characters:  ``-_0-9a-zA-Z_:./-``
   * ``number``: The number of generic resource required.
 Either ``ids`` or ``number`` must be filled to define the resource need.

 Here is an example of an application which requires some GPUs: